Eigenvalues of minimal Cantor systems: Continuous eigenvalues of minimal Cantor systems

 \subsection{The necessary and sufficient condition}

-Let $(X,T)$ be a minimal Cantor system given by a proper Bratteli-Vershik representation and consider $\lambda=\exp(2i\pi\alpha)$.
-The most general necessary and sufficient condition for $\lambda$ to be a continuous eigenvalue of $(X,T)$ states that $\lambda^{r_n(x)}$ converges uniformly (see Proposition 12 in \cite{necesariasuficiente}).
-In order to achieve the uniform convergence given by this condition several other simpler necessary conditions, relying on the combinatorics of the Bratteli-Vershik representations, have been proposed.
-We recall the necessary condition proved in {\cite{rangofinito}} that serve as motivation to the main result of this section.
+Let $(X,T)$ be a minimal Cantor system given by a proper Bratteli-Vershik representation $B=\left( V,E,\preceq \right)$.
+The most general necessary and sufficient condition for a complex number $\lambda=\exp(2i\pi\alpha)$ to be a continuous eigenvalue of $(X,T)$ states that the map $\lambda^{r_n(\cdot)}$ converges uniformly (see Proposition 12 in \cite{necesariasuficiente}).
+In order to achieve the uniform convergence, several simpler necessary conditions relying on the combinatorics of the Bratteli-Vershik representation $B$ have been proposed.
+We recall the necessary condition proved in {\cite{rangofinito}} that serves as motivation to the main result of this section.
+Denote by $ \vvert\cdot \vvert$ the distance to the nearest integer vector.

 \begin{theo} Let $(X,T)$ be a minimal Cantor system given by a proper Bratteli-Vershik representation $B=\left( V,E,\preceq \right)$.
 If $\lambda=\exp(2i\pi \alpha)$ is a continuous eigenvalue of $(X,T)$ then